raspberrypilearning/sense-hat-pong/worksheet.md

 		reverse the x speed of the ball
 	```

 1. Seeing if a variable is between two numbers is easy in Python.
-If you wanted to know if a variable `foo` was between `5` and `10` you could just ask if 5 is less than are equal to foo which is less than or equal to 10.
-This would look like:
+If you wanted to know if a variable `foo` was between `5` and `10`, you could just ask if `5` is less than or equal to `foo` which is less than or equal to `10`:

 	```python
 	if 5 <= foo <= 10
 	```

-1. Alter you `moveball()` function so that it looks like this:
+1. Alter your `moveball()` function so that it looks like this:

 	```python
 	def moveball():